deal-machine/deal-machine/README.md

 <br>

  <div align="left">
-   <h5>I am currently working as a software engineer, my focus is web development, with these technologies...</h5>
+   <h5>I am currently working as a web developer, with these technologies...</h5>
 <br><br>

   > back-end